Euleia fratria

 Euleia fratria is a species of tephritid or fruit flies in the genus Euleia of the family Tephritidae.
 The species was first classified in 1862, and is native to North America.
+Adults have been reared from Angelica atropurpurea, Angelica hendersonii, Cicuta douglasii, and numerous other Apiaceae plants.
+Larvae are leaf miners, and may pupate within their host plant or in soil.